JetBrains/mps-coderules/docs/content/about.md

 Code rules may have a solution to these and other issues.
 The core idea is to employ a **constraints processing system** to process facts and relations, collectively known as constraints, with the user being in full control of what constraint rules to generate for given source model.
 With **logical variables** representing unknowns, and with support for **pattern matching** making use of term algebra and unification, it should be straightforward to define the core of type inference or a similar framework without having to rely on opaque implementation and pre-defined relations.

 To illustrate the idea, let’s look at a couple of examples.
-These are taken from the type system implementation for BaseLanguage.
+These are taken from the typesystem implementation for BaseLanguage.

 Type checking assignment expression could look like the following.
 What the code says is basically: once left and right sides of the assignment have types (not necessarily ground types), test if left side’s type converts to right side’s.
 Constraint `convertsTo/2` is defined in the same aspect, and the typesystem author has full control how it deals with type parameters, for example.